desert habitat and types

-There are two major types of arid lands or desert.
+There are two major types of arid lands or deserts.
 These are hot deserts and cold deserts.

 characteristics of Hot deserts: